alexgisby/kMailQueue/readme.md

 ## Features

 - Send out emails in batches (batch size configurable)
+- Can assign a priority to outbound emails.
-- Validates emails on entry
+- Validates email addresses on entry
 - Kills emails after a defined number of fails
 - Restrict access to batch via
 	- Passphrase